Parking and Traffic Procedures

 Faculty/Staff, Students and Visitors must park accordingly to your parking permit type at all times.

-NSU Campus Police may tow and impound parked vehicles for the following offenses:
+NSU University Police may tow and impound parked vehicles for the following offenses:

 - Parking in reserved spaces or physical disability spaces.

 - Unsuccessful attempts to contact owners with repeated parking violations, and/or five (5) or more unpaid parking citations.

 - Parking in drives, on grass, access road/service drives and traffic lanes.

 - Creating a traffic hazard, obstructing sidewalks, crosswalks, or other vehicles.